By Gamos Mobile

 What is Learning games for Kids.
 Bodo?

 Learning games for Kids.
-Bodo is an educational app for preschoolers on iOS, offering alphabet, math, and roleplay games in an ad-free, offline-capable format.
+Bodo is an educational app for preschoolers featuring alphabet, number, and puzzle games on iOS.

 Current Momentum